A Little Piece of Hell at Gettysburg: The Attack and Defense of the Rose Farm, July 2-3, 1863

 Available

-The unassuming stone farmhouse occupied by John and Ann Rose and their seven children sat amid 230 acres of verdant land on the eastern side of the Emmitsburg Road about two miles south of Gettysburg.
-On July 2, 1863, this patch of ground—sandwiched between the Peach Orchard to the south and Cemetery Ridge to the north—became a vortex for tens of thousands of men as the armies renewed the second day of battle.
-Scott Fink’s A Little Piece of Hell at Gettysburg: The Attack and Defense of the Rose Farm, July 2-3, 1863 is the first full-length study to focus on its significance.
+The unassuming stone farmhouse, where John and Ann Rose and their seven children lived, stood amid 230 acres of verdant land on the eastern side of the Emmitsburg Road about two miles south of Gettysburg.
+On July 2, 1863, this patch of ground—sandwiched between Little Round Top to the south and the Peach Orchard to the north—became a vortex for tens of thousands of men as the armies renewed the second day of battle.
+Scott Fink’s A Little Piece of Hell at Gettysburg: The Attack and Defense of the Rose Farm, July 2–3, 1863, is the first full-length study of the Rose farm fighting and its significance.

-A Little Piece of Hell at Gettysburg is grounded in deep research and moving prose that carries readers through every stage of the fighting.
-The author, a combat veteran, carefully examines the battle from the perspective of both the generals who planned it and the men in the ranks who fought it.
-His use of scores of archival and firsthand accounts, together with original maps, explanatory footnotes, and a keen understanding of the terrain, sheds significant new light on the experiences of these front-line troops.
-The fighting on the Rose Farm played a critical role in the fortunes of both armies at Gettysburg, and this fresh and original study helps put their sacrifices in context.
+Scott Fink’s A Little Piece of Hell at Gettysburg draws on deep research and moving prose that carries readers through every stage of the fighting.
+The author, himself a combat veteran, carefully examines the battle from the perspective of both the generals who planned it and the men in the ranks who fought it.
+His use of scores of archival and firsthand accounts, together with original maps, explanatory footnotes, and a keen understanding of the terrain, sheds significant new light on the experiences of these front-line troops and the iconic post-battle photographs.
+The fighting on the Rose farm played a critical role in the fortunes of both armies at Gettysburg.
+This mre original study helps put the sacrifices of those who fought there in context.

 Scott T. Fink attended Towson University and graduated from the Washington School of Photography, both in his home state of Maryland.
 He served in the U.S. Army and Maryland Army National Guard for nearly 19 years and retired as a Staff Sergeant.
-He is the author of several published articles that appeared in Civil War Times and Gettysburg Magazine.
-He has been an avid student of the Civil War for many years and spent much of the last decade studying Gettysburg in general, and Gettysburg photographs in particular.
+Scott has been an avid student of the Civil War for many years and has spent much of the last decade studying Gettysburg in general, and Gettysburg photographs in particular.
+He has authored several articles published in Civil War Times and Gettysburg Magazine.
+A Little Piece of Hell at Gettysburg is his first book.
 An Iraq War veteran and Purple Heart recipient, Scott lives in Olney, Maryland, with his wife, three children, and two dogs.